nealrs/bubblezap/readme.md

 This game is an adapted version of the [bubble pop! demo](http://tparisi.github.io/glam/demos/bubblepop.html) from [Tony Parisi's glam (GL And Markup) project](https://github.com/tparisi/glam).
 All I've done is re-skin it and added some game logic, but I'm hella proud of it.

+**FYI** I've really only tried this on Chrome and it's bit of a resource hog.
+I did manage to score a 47 on my iPad though, so it's possible.

 I created this game to learn more about glam for Issue 77 of [Git@Me](http://gitat.me).

 **Credits:**